How to get there:

 Hells Revenge UTV Tour

-I wasn’t sure what to expect of this UTV tour (with the name Hells Revenge) but it ended up being a blast!
+I wasn’t sure what to expect of this UTV tour (with the name Hells Revenge) but it ended up being a blast.
 We did UTV’s in Aruba before and it was a totally different experience.
-This was more off-roading and although some parts were definitely sketchy it was a unique once in-a-lifetime experience!
+This was more off-roading and although some parts were definitely sketchy, it was a unique once in-a-lifetime experience!

 Moab – Day 2